-Known but unmitigated vulnerabilities are among the highest cybersecurity risks faced by executive departments and agencies (agencies).
+Known but unmitigated vulnerabilities are among the highest cybersecurity risks faced by executive departments and agencies.
 Known vulnerabilities include using operating systems or hardware beyond the vendor’s support lifecycle, declining to implement a vendor’s security patch, or failing to execute security-specific configuration guidance.

-Effective risk management requires agency heads to lead integrated teams of senior executives with expertise in IT, security, budgeting, acquisition, law, privacy, and human resources.
+Effective risk management requires agency heads to lead integrated teams of senior executives with expertise in information technology, security, budgeting, acquisition, law, privacy, and human resources.